-23 Refer to the Key Staff section in chapter 4 of this Plan for further information on Key Staff responsibilities.
+22 Refer to the Key Staff section in chapter 4 of this Plan for further information on Key Staff responsibilities.

-5.2.6.1 Risk Mitigation Monitoring Plans
+5.2.6.1 Risk Mitigation & Monitoring Plans

-The Risk Mitigation Monitoring process ensures the effectiveness of safety risk mitigation activities performed by key MBTA departments under formally-documented Corrective Action Plans (CAPs) and/or the safety risk management process.
-Through objective verification activities, risk mitigation monitoring confirms that mitigations are effectively implemented, performing their intended functions, and ultimately safeguarding the MBTA, its personnel, contractors, and the public from hazards.
-This program is intended to satisfy requirements established in 49 Code of Federal Regulations (CFR) Part 673.27(b)(2), which state that the agency must monitor its operations to identify any safety risk mitigations that may be ineffective, inappropriate, or were not implemented as intended.24
+The Risk Mitigation & Monitoring process ensures the effectiveness of safety risk mitigation activities performed by key MBTA departments under formally-documented Corrective Action Plans (CAPs) and/or the safety risk management process.
+Through objective verification activities, risk mitigation and monitoring confirms that mitigations are effectively implemented, performing their intended functions, and ultimately safeguarding the MBTA, its personnel, contractors, and the public from hazards.23